lifeitech/lifeitech.github.io/_posts/2022-03-20-embedding-and-word2vec.md

 ## Neural language models
 Once we have word embeddings, we can use them as inputs to neural networks models, for modeling probabilities on words and sentences.
 Embeddings should produce better generalization than primitive models like $n$-gram models.
 For example, suppose in the training data we have the sentence

-"I have to make sure that the *cat* gets fed",
+"make sure that the electric *car* gets charged",

 and our test set has

-"I forgot to make sure that the *dog* gets [   ]".
+"make sure that the electric *vehicle* gets [   ]".

-Since there is no ''dog gets....'' in the training data, an $n$-gram model would be unable to infer a reasonable prediction from the training data.
-But a neural language model, knowing that ''cat'' and ''dog'' have similar embeddings, should be able to generalize from the ''cat'' context to assign a high enough probability to ''fed'' following ''dog''.
+Suppose the word "vehicle" is in the training set for the embedding, but there is no ''vehicle gets....''.
+An $n$-gram model would be unable to infer a reasonable prediction from the training data.
+But a neural language model, knowing that ''car'' and ''vehicle'' have similar embeddings, should be able to generalize from the ''car'' context to assign a high enough probability to ''charged'' following ''vehicle''.

 Embeddings can also be learned during training.
 We can also initialize $\vert V\vert$ embeddings, each of dimension $d$, and directly feed them into a neural network, without using embeddings pretrained by e.g. word2vec.
 In other words, we can encode each word as a one-hot vector $x$ of size $\vert V\vert\times1$, with value $1$ in some index and $0$ otherwise, and initialize a random $d\times\vert V\vert$ matrix $E$ as the embedding matrix.
 The product $Ex$ then selects the embedding for word $x$.
 The language model becomes